Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

 8. Click the *Tax classes* menu entry in the left side bar.
     The tax classes available in the *Actindo Core1 Platform* are displayed in the right side bar.

-9. Click the *Select Magento2 tax class for Core1 tax class* drop-down list and select the applicable Magento tax class.
+9. Click the *Select Magento 2 tax class for Core1 tax class* drop-down list and select the applicable Magento tax class.
 All available tax classes are displayed in the list.
 Repeat this step for all the applicable tax classes.

 [comment]: <> (Gibt es Default tax classes bei Magento, z.B. die auf dem Video angezeigt oder abhängig von weiteren (Vor-)Einstellungen in Magento?
 Neue tax classes können bei Magento auch erstellt werden, also: All available tax classes are displayed in the list oder By default, the following options are available?)